ashsconomist/AI-Customer-Automoation-Deployment-and-CRM-Data-Strategy/README.md

-# AI Customer Support Deployment Strategy and Data Improvement Schematic*
+# AI Customer Support Deployment Strategy and Data Improvement Schematic

-**AI Customer Support Deployment Strategy and Data Improvement Schematic**

 A case study presentation covering end-to-end strategy for deploying an AI-powered customer support agent in a precision medicine environment, paired with a physician health scoring framework that replaces blunt CRM labels with composite, data-driven risk tiers.